Emurasoft/emurasoft.github.io/en/dlg/properties/char_check/index.md

 If this is checked, EmEditor checks if the document contains specified warning characters immediately before being saved.

-## Warn invisible characters checkbox
+## Warn about invisible characters checkbox

 Click this checkbox to warn invisible characters.
 An invisible character is any of the following: